mm6/InternetOfThingsCourse/Weeks/week4.md

 ## Topics

 During week 4, we go into detail on the MQTT protocol, client side technologies such as micro controllers, personal area networks, programmable logic controllers, and SCADA systems.
-Two use cases are introduced, Sensor Andrew and OpenChirp.
-Both of these are IoT initiatives built at Carnegie Mellon.
-Sensor Andrew's use of XMPP is highlighted and so is OpenChirp's use of LoRa and LoRaWan.
+We also discuss Bluetooth and Bluetooth LE.

 + MQTT Qualities of Service
 + OpenChirp architecture from CMU